 Why my rental yield is lower with short-term rentals?

--With short-term rentals especially in Spain you should understand that winter is the low season, when the rent demand is lower.
-To get accurate estimations you have to look into annualised results after 12months.
+-With short-term rentals especially in Spain, you should understand that winter is the low season when the rent demand is lower.
+To get accurate estimations you have to look into annualized results after 12months.

 Fixed-interest loans- lending capital and receiving collateral as a guarantee.